Dids/clobber/README.md

 ### Usage

-Build Clover using default settings:
+Build the latest version of Clover:
 > clobber

+Build a specific Clover version/revision:
+> clobber --revision 1234

-View available commands and flags:
+View all the available options:
 > clobber --help

 ### License